boldlink/support-scripts/scripts/github_actions/dockerfile_variables_validate/README.md

 - **Common Dockerfile**: There should be a common Dockerfile located at a specific location.
 This location should be provided when running the workflow as **`DOCKERFILE_PATH`**.

 - **Terraform Configuration**: There should be a directory containing Terraform configuration files (`*.tf`).
 This directory might consist of various subdirectories, and it is expected that some of these subdirectories will contain `env_vars.tf` files.

-- **`Exception List`**: For each directory containing an `env_vars.tf` file, an `except.txt` file should be present.
-This text file should list any variables that are defined in the Dockerfile but not required during deployment.
 The location of the directory containing the Terraform configurations should be provided via the **`TERRAFORM_DIR`** variable in the workflow.

 ### Script Arguments
 The script requires the following arguments for its execution: